burnseyboy/RPS/README.md

 # RPS
-Text-based omplementation of vs CPU Rock Paper Scissors for True's technical test.
+Text-based omplementation of vs CPU Rock Paper Scissors for a technical test.
 Contains just one .py file to be run with any interpreter.